« November 2008 | Main | September 2008 »

 Anthony Stern Photoshoot

-A couple of posts ago it was prophesised that some of Anthony Stern’s unpublished Iggy pictures would find their way to the public.
+A couple of posts ago it was prophesised in Where did she go? that some of Anthony Stern’s unpublished Iggy pictures would find their way to the public.
 And they will… the City Wakes website now has an Iggy gallery as well.
+(Update: this website no longer exists.)

 The 15 pictures, sadly in a very small format, come from different photo-shoots, and with exception of the ironic black and white pictures, most of them are very representative for the psychedelic era they were shot in.
 Signed prints of the Iggy pictures will soon be exclusively available from the City Wakes website.

-and also the Church has stored these for pure academical purposes: Iggy
+Update (2010-2016): Anthony Stern's website no longer contains these pictures and so the Church has stored these for pure academical purposes: Iggy Triptychs.

 IN Gear Gallery